RubenGres/Seg2Sat/README.md

 ### Drawing2Map web user interface

-This project also comes with a webui to generate images from drawings
+This project also comes with a webui to draw in the browser and generate images on the fly

 ![Drawing2Map](https://raw.githubusercontent.com/RubenGres/Seg2Sat/main/images/webui_example.png)